Stephen M. Prignano

 In 2017, Steve was honored by the Roger Williams University School of Law

-as the 2017 “Champion for Justice,” at a gala event in recognition
+as the 2017 “Champion for Justice,” in recognition of individuals

-of individuals and groups who have made significant contributions to the
+and groups who have made significant contributions to the advancement

-advancement of social justice in Rhode Island.
-At the event, Steve was
+of social justice in Rhode Island.
+At the event, Steve was honored for

-honored for his “deep and abiding commitment to the lawyer’s
+his “deep and abiding commitment to the lawyer’s professional

-professional responsibility to serve the community and those unable to
+responsibility to serve the community and those unable to afford legal

 In addition to his local pro bono work, Steve serves on the Board of Directors